pixelmatix/AnimatedGIFs/README.md

 AnimatedGIFs
 ============
-This [SmartMatrix Library](http://docs.pixelmatix.com/SmartMatrix/index.html) example displays 32x32 GIF animations loaded from a SD Card connected to the Teensy 3.1 using the [SmartMatrix Shield](http://docs.pixelmatix.com/SmartMatrix/shieldref.html)
+This [SmartMatrix Library](http://docs.pixelmatix.com/SmartMatrix/index.html) example displays GIF animations loaded from a SD Card connected to the Teensy 3 using the [SmartMatrix Shield](http://docs.pixelmatix.com/SmartMatrix/shieldref.html)

-The GIFs can be up to 32 pixels in width and height.
-This code has been tested with 32x32 pixel and 16x16 pixel GIFs, but is optimized for 32x32 pixel GIFs.
+The example can be modified to drive displays other than SmartMatrix by replacing SmartMatrix Library calls in `setup()` and the `*Callback()` functions with calls to a different library

-Wiring is on the default Teensy 3.1 SPI pins, and chip select can be on any GPIO (customize by defining SD_CS in the code)
+Wiring is on the default Teensy 3 SPI pins, and chip select can be on any GPIO (customize by defining `SD_CS` in the code).
+For Teensy 3.5/3.6 with the onboard SDIO, change `SD_CS` to `BUILTIN_SDCARD`

 Function     | Pin
 -------------|----